Fed’s Powell: US nears full reopening to ‘different economy’

 “It’s important to remember we’re not going back to the same economy,” Powell said.
 “This will be a different economy.”

-Powell spoke along with other global economic leaders during the meetings of the two global lending agencies.
+Powell spoke along with other world economic leaders during the meetings of the two global lending agencies.
 The roundtable discussion also addressed an emerging trend of wealthier nations recovering much faster from the pandemic than poorer countries, in part because of much faster vaccinations.

 Ngozi Oknojo-Iweala, director general of the World Trade Organization, said that the unequal distribution of vaccines could threaten the global economic recovery.
 Just 0.1% of vaccines have gone to low-income countries, she said.